 We wanted to share with you one of the patient stories from ROMP.

-After the amputation, Carlos was put in touch with a local prosthetic clinic, however he could not afford the cost of the prosthesis, and unfortunately never even had the chance to use that prosthetic leg outside of the clinic.
+After the amputation, Carlos was put in touch with a local prosthetic clinic.
+However, he could not afford the cost of the prosthesis, and unfortunately, he never even had the chance to use that prosthetic leg outside of the clinic.
 Because of financial burdens, Carlos has been using crutches for over eight years now.
-What we learned about the first prosthesis that was built for him was that the knee did not meet his functional needs and thus, he was even less inclined to pursue the financial difficulties of paying for the fabricated leg.
+We learned about the first prosthesis built for him because the knee did not meet his functional needs, and thus, he was even less inclined to pursue the financial difficulties of paying for the fabricated leg.
 In the last eight years, he has been using his crutches to work five to six days a week and even plays soccer with his friends.

-The first encounter ROMP had was when Patrick went to Florequisa to meet Carlos and take down some crucial information about his case, in order for the team to evaluate the possibility of treatment.
-After discussing the case, a meeting date was set for casting, when Dave and Shree traveled to the flower farm to cast Carlos.
-The next step in the plan is for Carlos to come to Quito for trial fittings with an initial prosthesis that has been fabricated from the cast mold.
+The first encounter ROMP had was when Patrick went to Florequisa to meet Carlos and take down some crucial information about his case in order for the team to evaluate the possibility of treatment.
+After discussing the case, a meeting date was set for casting when Dave and Shree traveled to the flower farm to cast Carlos.
+The next step in the plan is for Carlos to come to Quito for trial fittings with an initial prosthesis that has been fabricated from the casting mold.